Toterich/site/content/blog/microservice_arguments.md

 But first, why would the choice to use microservices require motivation in the first place?
 Do they bring any inherent drawbacks that might negatively affect an application?

-The biggest and most glaring drawback is the significant overhead when exchanging messages between independent programs via some sort of serial protocol.
+The biggest and most glaring drawback is the significant overhead when exchanging data between distinct processes, especially if they run on different machines and need to communicate via the network.
+The [Latency Numbers Everyone Should Know](https://static.googleusercontent.com/media/sre.google/en//static/pdf/rule-of-thumb-latency-numbers-letter.pdf) table has been going around for many years now.
+In it, we can see that a round trip between nodes in the same datacenter incurs a latency of ~500us.
+In addition, to send data over the network it needs to be serialized on the sender's and parsed on the receiver's side, which adds additional overhead.
+The serialization overhead needs to be paid even if microservices run on the same node.

+In comparison, in a monolithic application all components write to and read from the same memory device.
+The table denotes the latency for referencing main memory as ~100ns, which is lower than the network roundtrip by a factor of 5000.
+If all components of the application use the same memory layout, no serialization or parsing is required.

+A secondary argument against the use of microservices is the added complexity of setting up multiple programs, possibly on multiple nodes, each with their own message passing stack to communicate with the rest of the system.
+This also makes debugging of errors harder, as the control and data flow needs to be followed across process boundaries.

+In my opinion, these are very compelling arguments for defaulting to a monolithic application whenever it is feasible, and only start splitting off components into microservices as soon as strong arguments to do so arise.

 ## Thoughts on common microservice arguments

-With the motivation for why microservices should be critically examined out of the way, let's gro through a few of the popular arguments in favor of them and try to challenge those.
+With the motivation for why microservices should be critically examined out of the way, let's go through a few of the popular arguments in favor of them and try to challenge those.

 ### Independent Scaling